 Making a Murderer: Wrongful Convictions & America's "Justice" System

 September 30, 2020 / 12:00 p.m.- 1:00 p.m.
 ET

 - This program will discuss wrongful convictions, false confessions, and the racial biases in the justice system.

-- Featuring: Eric Blackmon, Exoneree (wrongfully convicted of murder; spent 14 years in prison); Mark Godsey, Daniel P. and Judith L. Carmichael Professor of Law and Director, Louis and Richard Rosenthal Institute for Justice/Ohio Innocence Project, Law Rosenthal Institute for Justice, University of Cincinnati College of Law; Andrea Louise Lewis, Clinical Assistant Professor of Law, Northwestern Pritzker School of Law Center on Wrongful Convictions; Greg Swygert, Clinical Associate Professor of Law, Northwestern Pritzker School of Law Center on Wrongful Convictions
+- Featuring: Eric Blackmon, Exoneree (wrongfully convicted of murder; spent 14 years in prison); Marisa Darden, Principal, Squire Patton Boggs; Member, ACS Northeast Ohio Board of Directors; Former Assistant US Attorney (Moderator); Andrea Louise Lewis, Clinical Assistant Professor of Law, Northwestern University Pritzker School of Law Center on Wrongful Convictions; Pierce Reed, Policy Coordinating and Systems Liaison, Ohio Innocence Project; Member, ACS Cincinnati Board of Directors; Greg Swygert, Clinical Associate Professor of Law, Northwestern University Pritzker School of Law Center on Wrongful Convictions.

 The Rule of Law: Post-Impeachment Implications for the Separation of Powers